ShieldNN: A Provably Safe NN Filter for Unsafe NN Controllers: ShieldNN Evaluation

 \textbf{RL Task:} The RL task is to drive a simulated four-wheeled vehicle from point A to point B on a curved road that is populated with obstacles.
 The obstacles are static CARLA pedestrian actors randomly spawned at different locations between the two points.
 We define unsafe states as those in which the vehicle hits an obstacle.
 As ShieldNN is designed for obstacle avoidance, we do not consider the states when the vehicle hits the sides of the roads to be unsafe with respect to ShieldNN.
 Technical details and graphical representations are included in the Supplementary Materials.

 \textbf{Reward function and termination criteria:} If the vehicle reaches point B, the episode terminates, and the RL agent gets a reward value of a $100$.
 The episode terminates, and the agent gets penalized by a value of a $100$ in the following cases: when the vehicle (i) hits an obstacle; (ii) hits one of the sides of the road; (iii) has a speed lower than 1 KPH after 5 seconds from the beginning of the episode; or (iv) has a speed that exceed the maximum speed (45 KPH).
 The reward function is a weighted sum of four terms, and the weights were tuned during training.
 The four terms are designed in order to incentivize the agent to keep the vehicle's speed between a minimum speed (35 KPH) and a target speed (40 KPH), maintain the desired trajectory, align the vehicle's heading with the direction of travel, and keep the vehicle away from obstacles.
-The reward function is defined formally in the Supplementary Materials.

-Proximal Policy Optimization (PPO) \cite{schulman2017proximal} was used to train a neural network to perform the desired RL task.
-The network receives measurements $\xi$ and $r$, which are synthesized from CARLA position and orientation measurements to simulate LiDAR input.
-The network then outputs the new control actions: throttle, $\zeta$, and steering angle, $\delta_f$.
-The steering angle $\delta_f$ is subsequently processed by the ShieldNN filter to produce a corrected ``safe'' steering angle $\hat{\delta}_f$, which is applied to the simulated car with the original throttle input generated by the PPO agent.
-The ShieldNN filter is synthesized according to \cref{sec:shieldnn} with the parameters $\bar{r} = 4 \text{ m}, \sigma = 0.48$ and KBM parameters ${\delta_f}_\text{max} = \pi/4,l_f = l_r = 2m$, and $v_\text{max} = 20m/s$.
-The full details of the architecture and signal processing for the agent are provided in the supplementary materials.

-{\bf Experiment 1: Effect of ShieldNN During RL Training} The goal of this experiment is to study the effect of applying ShieldNN to an RL agent during training.
-We train three RL agents for 6000 episodes each in order to compare (i) the collected reward and (ii) the obstacle hit rate after an equal number of training episodes.
-The three agents are characterized as follows: Agent 1 is trained with no obstacles and without the ShieldNN filter in place (Obstacles OFF + Filter OFF); Agent 2 is trained with obstacles spawned at random but without ShieldNN in place (Obstacles ON + Filter OFF); and Agent 3 is trained with obstacles spawned at random and with the ShieldNN filter in place (Obstacles ON + Filter ON).

-When obstacles are not present (Agent 1), the RL agent quickly learns how to drive the vehicle, as indicated by the rapid growth in the reward function shown in \cref{fig:reward_plot}.
-When obstacles are present but ShieldNN is not used (Agent $2$), the RL agent's ability to learn the task degrades, as indicated by a 30\% reduction in collected reward.
-However, when obstacles are present and the ShieldNN filter is in place (Agent 3), the agent collects 28\% more reward on average than Agent $2$, and collects a similar amount of reward to Agent $1$.
-This is an indication that ShieldNN filters improves the training of the system by reducing the number of episodes that are terminated early due to collisions.